History of Pomerania (1945–present): Border shift and consequences

 In the Potsdam Agreement, the allies decided to move the Polish-German border west to the Oder-Neisse line, pending a final peace conference with Germany.
 Since a peace conference never took place, the provisions of the Agreement effectively defined the new border.
 Most of the remaining German population was expelled.
-In case of Pomerania, the Free City of Danzig and most of the pre-war German province of Pomerania, including the city of Swinemünde (Swinoujscie), became Polish.
-In addition, a strip of land 20 km west of Stettin/Szczecin, and a small part of the Usedom island also became part of Poland in order to facilitate the growth of these cities.
-The remainder of Pomerania west of Stettin/Szczecin and the Oder River was joined with Mecklenburg and formed Mecklenburg-Vorpommern.
+In case of Pomerania, the entire pre-war Polish part of Pomerania remained part of Poland, and the Free City of Danzig and most of the pre-war German province of Pomerania, including the city of Swinemünde (Świnoujście), also became part of Poland, and a small portion of Gdańsk Pomerania in the eastern part of the Vistula Spit around the abandoned village of Polski passed to the Soviet Union, now part of Russia.
+In addition, a strip of land 20 km west of Szczecin, and a small part of the Usedom island also became part of Poland in order to facilitate the growth of these cities.
+The remainder of Pomerania west of Szczecin and the Oder River was joined with Mecklenburg and formed Mecklenburg-Vorpommern.

-In Potsdam, the border was defined as leaving the Oder river at a bridge some three kilometers west of Greifenhagen and from that point running north as a straight line to the church of Ahlbeck.
+In Potsdam, the border was defined as leaving the Oder river at a bridge some three kilometers west of Gryfino and from that point running north as a straight line to the church of Ahlbeck.
 On September 21, 1945, the Polish plenipotentiary Borkowicz and the Polish president of Szczecin, Piotr Zaremba, adjusted the border in the Treaty of Schwerin.
-The border now started at a point in the Bay of Pomerania 3 miles (5,5 kilometers) off the shore, from which it ran south through the Szczecin Lagoon and left Camminke on the East German and Papart on the Polish side.
+The border now started at a point in the Bay of Pomerania 3 miles (5.5 kilometers) off the shore, from which it ran south through the Szczecin Lagoon and left Camminke on the East German and Papart on the Polish side.

 In January 1951, the border was again adjusted.
-The potable water reservoir of Swinoujscie, which was on the German side since the Treaty of Schwerin, and the islands of the Oder River were assigned to Poland, and a small part of Usedom to East Germany.
+The potable water reservoir of Świnoujście, which was on the German side since the Treaty of Schwerin, and the islands of the Oder River were assigned to Poland, and a small part of Usedom to East Germany.
 Also, the border within the Pomeranian Bay was extended to 6 miles.